Planning and Preparation

 Who is welcome at the Blazing Swan Event?

 Blazing Swan is a ticketed event.
 Information on pricing will be available soon.
-Ticket numbers for 2024 are limited to 3,000.
+Ticket numbers for the event are limited.
 Members of the Blazing Swan Association, volunteers and members of accredited Theme Camps are given the first option of purchasing tickets to the Event.
 Any remaining tickets will be offered for sale to the public.
 Our tickets are sold through a not-for-profit organisation which directs the additional charges it levies towards charities.
 Blazing Swan is a not-for-profit organisations which directs any surplus revenue towards running the event and supporting arts in line with its Constitution.

 Special categories of tickets are available for children, for recognized carers of attendees, and for Kulin locals (Saturday only).
 With that one exception, all classes of tickets are for the full seven day Event.